Will help you to save on cellular data charges

 Of course, the best method is to use YouTube Premium.
 A YouTube Premium subscription costs $12 a month, with a one-month free trial available for new users, as well as discounted plans for students and families.
 It offers ad-free and background playback options, but it also allows you to download videos on the go.

 To download a YouTube video with an active YouTube premium subscription, simply press the Download button on a video in the YouTube app.
-These steps will apply for both iPhone and Android devices.
+These steps will apply to both iPhone and Android devices.

 You can choose between different video qualities—select Full HD, High, Medium, or Low, then press OK to save.
 Your downloaded YouTube videos will then be available under the Downloads section of your YouTube Library.